 RFK Jr. endorses Trump and suspends presidential campaign

-But RFK Jr. also said he wasn't "terminating" his campaign, merely suspending it, and he would remain on the ballot in many states.
-But he also said, "In about 10 battleground states where my presence would be a spoiler, I'm going to remove my name, and I've already started the process."
-He said people in red states and blue states could vote for him "without harming or helping President Trump or or Vice President Harris."
+Kennedy also said he wasn't "terminating" his campaign, merely suspending it, and he would remain on the ballot in many noncompetitive states.
+"In about 10 battleground states where my presence would be a spoiler, I'm going to remove my name, and I've already started the process," he said, adding that people in red states and blue states could vote for him "without harming or helping President Trump or Vice President Harris."

 And he held out the distant possibility that if neither Trump nor Harris were able to win 270 electoral votes, tying 269 to 269, "I could conceivably still end up in the White House in a contingent election."